oscar-barlow/portfolio-website/src/_posts/2024-01-09-human-following-larsson-in-splitting-teams.md

 ---
 layout: post
-title: Following Larsson in Structuring Teams
+title: "Following Larsson in structuring teams"
 date: 2024-01-09
 ---
 The chapter right after the introduction of [Larson, W. (2019). _An Elegant Puzzle: Systems of Engineering Management._ Stripe Press](https://lethain.com/elegant-puzzle/)[^1] concerns itself with sizing engineering teams.
 There's a lot in this chapter -- these points are salient for the moment: